GENETICS 3211 - Gene Expression & Human Developmental Genetics III

-Course Code GENETICS 3211 Course Gene Expression & Human Developmental Genetics III Coordinating Unit School of Biological Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 19 hours per fortnight Available for Study Abroad and Exchange Y Prerequisites GENETICS 2510 & GENETICS 2520 or equivalent Incompatible GENETICS 3210 Assumed Knowledge GENETICS 3111 Course Description This advanced genetics course examines the diverse molecular mechanisms that control the expression of genes in prokaryotes and eukaryotes.
+Course Code GENETICS 3211 Course Gene Expression & Human Developmental Genetics III Coordinating Unit School of Molecular and Biomedical Science Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 19 hours per fortnight Prerequisites GENETICS 2510 & GENETICS 2520 or equivalent Incompatible GENETICS 3210 Assumed Knowledge GENETICS 3111 Course Description This advanced genetics course examines the diverse molecular mechanisms that control the expression of genes in prokaryotes and eukaryotes.
 It continues with a description of the human genome and a description of how genes are regulated during development.
 Topics include the regulation of gene expression; epigenetic events; the genetic and epigenetic basis of human disease (including cancer); neurogenetics; gene therapy; genetic control of development.

 Course Coordinator: Associate Professor Michael Lardelli